Akane625/Fan-Made-Dead-by-Daylight-Randomizer/README.md

 1. [Version 0](./Version%200) (raw) - A pure Python script that runs on your IDE.
 This version is just randomizing no filters.
 Python and Pandas are required to run the program.
 2. [Version 1](./Version%201) (primal app) - A Tkinter app that outputs a desktop app with simple UI.
 This version adds filters.
 Python, Pandas, and Tkinter are required to run this program.
 3. [Version 2](./Version%202) (web app) - A Streamlit website version.
 Python, Pandas, Streamlit are required to run this program.
+> The publishing/deployment of this streamlit app is not going to be considered.

 # How to Install
 1. Install [Python](https://www.python.org/downloads/)